cllns/subdivision_select/README.md

 The terminology comes from [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2).

-This data is provided by the `countries` gem.
+The data is provided by the `countries` gem.

 Example
 ---